Skip to content

 Code scanning Enable code scanning to view CodeQL, Scorecard, and Trivy SARIF results.

-Add required reviewers to npm-production and docker-production if releases should require manual approval after a GitHub Release is published.
+Add required reviewers to npm-production, docker-production, and mcp-registry-production if releases should require manual approval after a GitHub Release is published.
+The github-pages environment is used by the native GitHub Pages deployment job.

 npm Publishing